 Hand crafted soaps are made with all organic essential oils.
 Sulfite-free and skin-friendly, you can make your shower a multi-sensory delight.

 Random, right?
 But African Violets have long been one of our many passions.
-We recycle glass bottles to make self-watering planters for the beauties we sell.
+We recycle bottles to make self-watering planters for the beauties we sell.
 Beautiful AND easy.
+Glass wine bottles make lovely planters, but plastic is safer for little hands.
+We'll try them all.